niklas-kessler/dl-med-img/README.md

 1. Direct bounding-box regression (e.g. CNN or ResNet, 4 output values).
 2. Weakly supervised segmentation with a segmentation model (e.g. U-Net) trained on box-based pseudo masks, from which we recover bounding boxes.

-The project was carried out as part of the "Deep Learning in Medical Imaging" course.
+The project is carried out as part of the "Deep Learning in Medical Imaging" course.

 ## Dataset